hexis-revival/hexagon/README.md

 # Hexagon

 Hexagon is a work-in progress backend replacement server for the now defunct game [hexis](https://web.archive.org/web/20171120081249/http://hexis.dienay.net/).

-It is recommended to set up this project using the [hexagon-deploy](https://github.com/hexis-revival/hexagon-deploy) repository.
+It is recommended to set up this project using the [hexagon-deploy](https://github.com/hexis-revival/hexagon-deploy) repository, and use the `env_run.sh` command for development purposes.

 ## Credits